 The Logitech MX Anywhere 2S is very good for office use.
 Its ergonomics aren't as good as other higher-end office mice especially due to its low-profile design, but its ambidextrous design and its scroll wheel's features are great if you often work with long documents.
 Also, it's easy to travel with thanks to its small size and its excellent wireless connectivity options.
 See our recommendations for the best ergonomic mice, the best wireless mice, and, if you want to stay with the Logitech brand, the best Logitech mice.

 The Logitech MX Master 2S is a better office mouse than the Logitech MX Anywhere 2S.
-The MX Master 2S is more ergonomic thanks to its thumb rest, high back, and side scroll wheel for long documents.
-However, the MX Anywhere 2S is much better for travel thanks to its small size and lighter weight.
+The Master is more ergonomic thanks to its thumb rest, high back, and side scroll wheel for long documents.
+However, the MX Anywhere 2S is much better for travel because of its small size and lighter weight.